jon-j-warren/fantasy-hockey/README.md

 towards your first week's adds, so be careful if planning on dropping some of your drafted players and picking up free agents.

 Draft order will be determined in advance of the time of the draft.
-The ordering should be determined by complete randomness and no amount of skill or any other external factor should influence the ordering of the draft.
-The method of choosing the draft order will be determined on an annual basis, and must be presented live on video to all team managers who wish to attend the viewing to ensure complete impartialty and fairness.
+The draft position selection lottery should be determined by complete randomness and no amount of skill or any other external factor should influence the ordering of the draft position selection.
+Once the order of the draft position selection has been decided, teams will send me their preferred position order up until 1 hour before the draft.
+If you haven't submitted your preferred draft position order by then, it will be assumed that you will want the next sequentially available position.
+The method of choosing the draft position selection order will be determined on an annual basis (usuall 100 yard rush), and must be presented live on video to all team managers who wish to attend the viewing to ensure complete impartialty and fairness.
 Once the order has been decided, trading of draft positions _is_ allowed, however, it must be agreed upon by both